Normally a 2:1 Honours degree or equivalent in a discipline related to the programme.

-Based in the Department of Sociology, Philosophy and Anthropology the programme draws on staff research interests and expertise in the philosophy of biology, the mind, economics and social science, as well as in the sociology of science and technology.
+Based in the department of Sociology, Philosophy and Anthropology the programme draws on staff research interests and expertise in the philosophy of biology, the mind, economics and social science, as well as in the sociology of science and technology.

-Students also benefit from close collaboration with Egenis, the Centre for the Study of Life Sciences a world class research centre at Exeter set up to investigate the meaning and social implications of contemporary genomic science.
+You will also benefit from close collaboration with Egenis, the Centre for the Study of Life Sciences a world class research centre at Exeter set up to investigate the meaning and social implications of contemporary genomic science.
 The Centre offers option modules and other study workshops for participants on the programme.

 Information for international students

 If you are an international student, please visit our international equivalency pages to enable you to see if your existing academic qualifications meet our entry requirements.